eedugon/eck-logs-and-metrics/docs/namespaced_logs_kubernetes_data_streams.md

-# Sending all Kubernetes logs towards different indices splitted by namespace (and data streams)
+# Sending all Kubernetes logs towards different indices splitted by namespace and using data streams

 This document explains the manifest available [here](/resources/02_k8s_monitoring/extras/ns_data_streams/filebeat_K8s_logs_all_namespaces_data_streams.yaml), which is intended to collect all Kubernetes pods logs sending them to different indices divided by namespace.